 How do I know?

-There are two groups of ADHD symptoms - inattentive symptoms and hyperactivity symptoms.
-Most children and youth living with ADHD have some symptoms from all groups.
+There are two groups of ADHD symptoms - inattentive symptoms and hyperactive/impulsive symptoms.
+Most children and youth living with ADHD have some symptoms from both groups.

-1. A child or youth with inattention symptoms finds it hard to focus or pay attention and may:
+1. A child or youth with inattentive symptoms may:

-- have a hard time staying focused on tasks or play
+- have a hard time staying focused on tasks they find boring

-- seem easily distracted unless doing something fun
+- seem easily distracted unless doing something interesting

 - appear to not be listening when spoken to

 - have a hard time following directions and instructions

 - lose or misplace things like toys, homework or articles of clothing